MohamedDer/OpticalRecognition-Demo/README.md

 ## Use instruction

-Please download and copy [InceptionV3 Machine Learning Model] (https://developer.apple.com/machine-learning/build-run-models/) to the project file
+Please download and copy [InceptionV3 Machine Learning Model] (https://developer.apple.com/machine-learning/build-run-models/) to the project directory

 ## About